Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 If you go to Features administration page, you will see that the state is `Default` again.

-## How we decide what to “featurize”?
+## What to “featurize”?

+In short: All!
+Everything we have in our local DB should be in code, so we can share it.

 Do it in practice -